ni/install-systemlink-enterprise/release-notes/2023-10/README.md

-# SystemLink Enterprise release 2023-10 Release Notes
+# SystemLink Enterprise 2023-10 Release Notes

-The 2023-10 release bundle for SystemLink Enterprise has been published to <https://downloads.artifacts.ni.com>.
+The 2023-10 release for SystemLink Enterprise has been published to <https://downloads.artifacts.ni.com>.
 This update includes new features, bug fixes, and security updates.
 Work with your account representative to obtain credentials to access these artifacts.
 If you are not upgrading from the previous release, refer to past release notes to ensure you have addressed all required configuration changes.

 ## New Features and Behavior changes

-- You can view the current and historical values of a tag in dashboards.
+- You can view the current and historical values of tags in dashboards.
 - Data tables have improved reliability and scalability and can support thousands of concurrent writers.
 - Systems data can be visualized in dashboards.
 - You can change the version of a package installed on a managed system.
 - You can view all tracked assets on the Assets page
 - You can add comments to a test result
 - You can connect to external MongoDB instances.
-    - SystemLink Enterprise now supports connecting to a single MongoDB replica set.
-This replaces the replica set per service pattern in previous releases of SystemLink Enterprise.
-This results in lower resource utilization and streamlines administration of the application.
     - This is a breaking change.
 Refer to **Helm Chart Breaking Changes** for detail on how to opt-out of this capability or migrate to a new MongoDB instance.
 - New Test Analytics privilege category is available.
     - The Test Analytics privilege category has been added, and includes the Query Measurements privilege.
 This privilege is not currently functional and is being added in support of features that will release in a future version.

 ## Upgrading from the release 2023-09 to the release 2023-10

 - This release upgrade Redis from 7.0 to 7.2.
 This is a breaking change.
-It is necessary to upgrade the Redis cluster in parallel, which is not something Kubernetes will do automatically.
+It is necessary to upgrade the Redis cluster.
+Helm will not perform this upgrade automatically.
 - Option #1
     1. Set `webserver.redis-cluster.redis.update-strategy.type = OnDelete`
     1. Run the Helm command to upgrade your deployment to this release.
     1. Run `kubectl -n <namespace> delete pods <release>-webserver-redis-0 <release>-webserver-redis-1 release>-webserver-redis-2 <release>-webserver-redis-3 <release>-webserver-redis-4 <release>-webserver-redis-5`.
-The pods of the stateful set will be deleted and will be automatically recreated in parallel.
+The pods of the stateful set will be deleted and will be automatically recreated.
-    1. Remove the override of the redis update-strategy from the configuration.
+    1. Remove the override of the Redis update-strategy from the configuration.
 You can re-deploy to apply this change but it is not required.
 - Option #2
     1. Prior to upgrade, run: `kubectl -n <namespace> delete statefulset <release>-webserver-redis`
     1. This will delete the redis cluster, preventing UI access to the application.
-    1. Now run the upgrade deployment.
-The redis cluster will be recreated and deployed in parallel.
+    1. Run the Helm command to upgrade your deployment to this release.
+The Redis cluster will be recreated and deployed in parallel.
 - Once upgraded, Redis storage will be incompatible with older versions of the software.
 If it is necessary to downgrade to an older version of SystemLink Enterprise, you must perform a hard reset on the redis cluster.
 These steps are not required if you are only upgrading to the latest release.
     - Refer to [Perform-a-hard-reset-on-the-redis-cluster.md](https://github.com/ni/install-systemlink-enterprise/tree/2023-10/release-notes/2023-10/Perform-a-hard-reset-on-the-redis-cluster.md) for steps to reset Redis.